reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 We've just made a big improvement.
 Now our component will no longer erase what we've typed every time it renders.
 At this point, what we have is fairly similar to the [scroll direction example](blog/2018/03/27/update-on-async-rendering.html#updating-state-based-on-props) we mentioned before.
 (It will also more closely mirror how `componentWillReceiveProps` would have been used in the past.)

 There is still one subtle problem though, and it's probably easiest to illustrate with an example.
 Let's say our `EmailInput` component is used inside of an "edit profile" form.
 The first time the form is rendered, the component will display our email address.
 Let's say we edited the form (including our email address) but then changed our mind and clicked a "reset" button.
-At this point, we would expect all form fields to return to their initial values– but the `EmailInput` component **will not be reset**.
+At this point, we would expect all form fields to return to their initial values— but the `EmailInput` component **will not be reset**.
 Do you know why?

 The reason for this is that `props.email` never actually changed in the above scenario.
 Both times the "edit profile" form rendered, it would pass our saved email address via props.